CadenFinley/CJsShell/README.md

 To uninstall DevToolsTerminal:

-1. Use the uninstall script with the command: "<command_prefix>uninstall"
+1. Use the uninstall command inside the app: `!uninstall`

 2. The uninstaller will:
    - Remove the DevToolsTerminal executable